alexworrall/SchoolStudentsManager/README.md

   - Directions to the coordinators from your current location
   - More detailed filtering of students based on chosen lecturer in feedback dropdown
   - Be able to choose a coordinator without choosing a student first
+  - Fully migrate from Realtime database to Cloud Firestore

 # External libraries and technologies